-King Cove (Agdaaĝux̂ in Aleut; Russian: Кинг-Коув) is a city in Aleutians East Borough, Alaska United States.
-As of the 2010 census, its population was 938.
-This was up from 792 in 2000.
-The 2018 estimate was 1065.
+King Cove (Agdaaĝux̂ in Aleut; Russian: Кинг-Коув) is a city in Aleutians East Borough, Alaska.
+As of the 2020 census, the population was 757.

 Geography

-According to the U.S. Census Bureau, the city has a total area of 29.8 square miles,of which, 25.3 square miles is land and 4.5 square miles (15.23%) is water.
+According to the U.S. Census Bureau, the city has a total area of 29.8 square miles, of which, 25.3 square miles is land and 4.5 square miles (15.23%) is water.

 History